Exifers/You-Dont-Know-JS/scope & closures/ch4.md

 ## Functions First

-Both function declarations and variable declarations are hoisted.
-But a subtle detail (that *can* show up in code with multiple "duplicate" declarations) is that functions are hoisted first, and then variables.
+Functions are hoisted first, and then variables.
+Hoisted functions override hoisted variables with the same name on the same scope.

 Consider: